 I'm sure if you're at all into healthy eating and gut health, you've probably been hearing a lot about bone broth.
-Truth be told, I didn't know what the hype was about until I had to make some significant changes in my diet due to food sensitivity and decided to incorporate bone broth in my life.
+Truth be told, I didn't know what the hype was about until I had to make significant changes in my diet which included lots of gut healing foods, bone broth being one of the top foods (or liquids).

-Digestion - this is a big one.
-Not only did I notice a significant change in myself but my children as well, particularly my baby, who struggles with constipation (as most babies who start eating solid foods do).
-Bone broth contains important amino acids such as glycine, proline and glutamine which help to heal and seal the lining of the gut, improving the function of the entire digestive tract, assisting with diarrhea and particularly with constipation.
+Digestion - Bone broth contains important amino acids such as glycine, proline and glutamine which aid in healing and sealing the lining of the gut, improving the function of the entire digestive tract.
+Drinking bone broth regularly also improves diarrhea as well as constipation.

-Joint, skin, hair and nail support - Collagen is one of the most important amino acids that makes up nearly a third of the proteins found the human body.
+Joint, skin, hair and nail support - Bone broth contains collagen, which is one of the most important amino acids making up nearly a third of the proteins found the human body.
 It is responsible for maintaining and rebuilding skin and is found in the connective tissue throughout the entire body.
-It has also been shown to assist in reducing cellulite and accelerating hair growth.
+It's also been shown to assist in reducing cellulite and accelerating hair growth.
+Sign me up!

-Immune support - It's no surprise that my grandparents always talked about eating chicken soup when anyone got sick.
+Immune support - It's no surprise that our grandparents insisted on eating chicken soup when we got sick.
 Bone broth contains an abundance of minerals and an important amino acid, arginine, which is vital for immune health and optimal liver function.

-Aside from drinking bone broth daily it's wonderful in:
+Aside from dinking bone broth daily, you can use it in: